An epicurean adventure to: Japan

 What's to love about this recipe

-- Super quick and easy to make using a few simple ingredients.
+- Takes less than 5 minutes to make using a few simple ingredients.

-- It's not just for Gyoza dumplings, it can be enjoyed with a variety of dishes.
+- Not just for Gyoza dumplings, it can be enjoyed with a variety of dishes.

 Fast facts - Japan